The official blog of the Lung Institute.

 With these resounding grants being given to fight a lung disease, those suffering can breathe a sigh of relief.
 Obviously, tuberculosis in sub-Saharan Africa is a major human health concern and should be confronted broadly and swiftly.
 However, those suffering from other lung diseases like chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis are asking when their disease will be discussed on these scales.
 To date, lung disease is the third leading cause of death in America according to the Centers for Disease Control and Prevention (CDC).

 The Lung Institute has provided a promising answer to those looking for an innovative treatment for lung disease.
-We use stem cells from the patient’s own body to help promote healing and return lung function.
-Although we are still quite far from a cure for lung disease, or even a broad approach to treating them, using stem cells as a treatment option opens up the possibilities for future advancements and—one day—a cure.
+We use cells from the patient’s own body to help promote healing and return lung function.
+Although we are still quite far from a cure for lung disease, or even a broad approach to treating them, using cells as a treatment option opens up the possibilities for future advancements and—one day—a cure.